sandelius/skeletor/README.md

-# Ramverk::Skeletor
+# Skeletor

 *This is not a real gem.
-I use tio create new ones*
+I use it to create new ones*

 ## Status